AtaUllahB/Click-Picture-in-Bacground/README.md

 # Click-Picture-in-Background
-Use this class to click/capture picture from a webcam/camera in the background in a UWP App.
+C-Sharp(C#) class to click/capture picture from a webcam/camera in the background in a UWP App.
 This class saves the captured image and save it in the local app folder.